-EnSys employed its WORLD Model to assess the total global impacts - across all regions and all fuels - of a shift of the fuel that would be consumed in 2030 in a Mexico 200 nautical mile ECA zone to 0.1% sulfur ECA fuel standard.
+EnSys employed its WORLD Model to assess the total global impacts of a shift in the fuel that would be consumed in 2030 in a 200 nautical mile Mexican ECA zone to a 0.1% sulfur fuel (i.e., the required ECA standard).
 The analysis comprised a Base Case and an ECA Case.
 In the 2030 Base Case, the 0.5% IMO global marine fuel sulfur standard was taken as being in effect.
-Since there remains significant uncertainty of whether any fuel formulations other than marine distillates can fulfil the need, at scale, to meet the 0.5% sulfur standard, and to be conservative with regard to future scrubber potential, the Base Case marine fuel mix assumed that the 0.5% standard would be met predominantly by use of 0.5% sulfur marine distillate fuel.
-It was further assumed, in part to be conservative and to mark a contrast between the global and ECA fuels, that the global 0.5% sulfur fuel would be DMB and the 0.1% sulfur ECA fuel DMA.
+Since there remains significant uncertainty as to whether any fuel formulations other than marine distillates can fulfill the need, at scale, to meet the 0.5% sulfur standard, and to be conservative with regard to future scrubber potential, the Base Case marine fuel mix assumed that the 0.5% standard would be met predominantly by use of 0.5% sulfur marine distillate fuel.
+It was further assumed, in part to be conservative and in part to mark a contrast between the global and ECA fuels, that the global 0.5% sulfur fuel would be DMB standard, and the 0.1% sulfur ECA fuel would be the DMA standard.